Stein's method for the matrix normal distribution: Main results

 \section{Main results}

-The matrix Ornstein--Uhlenbeck (OU) process with a one-sided diffusion coefficient was introduced by \citet{Bru1987,MR1132135} and is well known to have a matrix normal stationary limiting distribution; see, e.g., Section~3.5 of \citet{arXiv:1201.3256}.
-To obtain stationary matrix normals with the full range of possible covariance matrices, we consider a modified version of the process that has a two-sided diffusion coefficient.
-Specifically, consider the $\R^{\nu\times d}$-valued process $(\mathfrak{X}_t)_{t\geq 0}$ defined through the following SDE:
+The matrix Ornstein--Uhlenbeck (OU) process featuring a diffusion coefficient with a one-sided scale was introduced by \citet{Bru1987,MR1132135} and is well known to have a matrix normal stationary limiting distribution \citep[Section~3.5]{arXiv:1201.3256}.
+To obtain stationary matrix normal distributions spanning the full range of possible covariance matrices, we consider a modified version of the process driven by a diffusion coefficient with two-sided scales.
+Specifically, consider the $\R^{\nu\times d}$-valued process $(\mathfrak{X}_t)_{t\geq 0}$ defined through the following stochastic differential equation (SDE):